-Education is placed as the name of compulsory subjects for the elementary and secondary education curriculum and central role in educating Indonesian people to be good citizens who respect differences in ethnicity, religion, taste, and language.
-This is in line with the objectives of national education as stipulated in the Sikdisnas Law article 1 paragraph 1: "Education is a conscious and planned effort to create an atmosphere of learning and learning process so that students actively develop their potential to have spiritual spiritual strength, self-control, personality, intelligence, noble character, and the skills needed by themselves, society, nation and state."
+If we pay close attention to article 37 of the National Education System Law, citizenship education 20 s a central role in educating Indonesian people to be good citizens who respect differed 13 s in ethnicity, religion, taste, and language.
+This is in line with the objectives of national education as stipulated in the Sikdisnas Law article 1 paragraph 1: "Education is a conscious and planned effort to create an atmosphere of learning and learning process so that students actively develop their potential to have spiritual strength, self-control, personality, intelligence, noble character, and the skills needed by themselves, society, nation and state."